tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 DNS resolver.

-For the second group, mechanisms additionally need to provide some information about the applicability and capabilities of encrypted resolvers, including a list of domains that should use the resolver.
+For the second group, mechanisms additionally need to provide some information about the applicability and capabilities of encrypted resolvers.
 This information could either be provisioned, or be discovered based on clients actively trying to access content.

 # Privacy and security requirements {#priv-sec}